meshcloud/meshcloud-docs/docs/meshcloud.index.md

 ## Introduction

 Welcome to the meshStack documentation!
 This part of the documentation is intended for end users of the meshStack platform.
-Be aware that it the meshStack you are using is rebranded and has a different name, but everything you can find in the documentation will apply to the meshStack you are using as well.
+Be aware that meshStack might be rebranded in your organization and has a different name, but everything you find in the documentation will apply to the meshStack you are using as well.

 meshStack is useful for anyone that wants to use cloud services in their organization and manage their costs.
-Maybe you are a DevOps team that wants to create a few cloud projects in Microsoft Azure their projects across one or more cloud providers or maybe you are a Project Manager that wants to manage the budget of a cloud project.
+Maybe you are a DevOps team that wants to create a few cloud projects in Microsoft Azure their projects across one or more cloud providers, or maybe you are a Project Manager that wants to manage the budget of a cloud project.

 The actual cloud platforms and services that are available to you depend on the setup of the meshStack and your organization.
-One organization might just only offer Microsoft Azure, but another might offer all cloud providers.
+One organization might only offer Microsoft Azure, but another might offer all major cloud providers.
 Your meshStack will automatically reflect whatever is available in your case.

 ## Concepts